JeschkeLab/DeerLab/docsrc/source/fitting.rst

 (1) Choose a **distance range** ``r``.
 The distance range is an important choice, as any distance distibution is truncated to this range.
 The lower limit of the distance range is determined by the bandwidth of the pulses, and also on the time increment.
 Typically, 1.5 nm is reasonable.
 The upper limit depends on the length of the experimental time trace.
 One possible heuristic is ``rmax = 6*(tmax/2)^(1/3)``.
 The number of points in ``r`` is usually set equal to the number of time points.

 (2) Choose a **distribution model**.
-Generally, a parameter-free distribution is preferred.
+Generally, a non-parametric distribution is preferred.
 If there a reasons to believe the distances distribution has a specific shape, use the associated :ref:`parametric distance distibution model<modelsref_dd>`.

 (3) Choose a **background model**.
 Typically, a homogeneous 3D background (``bg_hom3d``) is sufficient, but other :ref:`background models<modelsref_bg>` could be needed.

 (4) Select an **experiment model**.
 If analyzing a standard 4-pulse DEER trace without 2+1 component at the end, use ``ex_4pdeer``.
 If the 2+1 components should be fitted as well, use ``ex_ovl4pdeer``.
 There are :ref:`experimental models<modelsref_ex>` for more complicated signals.

-Parameter-free distribution
+Non-parametric distribution
 ------------------------------------------

-To fit a signal with a parameter-free distance distribution, the simplest possible call is
+To fit a signal with a non-parametric distance distribution, the simplest possible call is

 .. code-block:: matlab

     fitsignal(Vexp,t,r)

-This fits the signal in ``Vexp`` (defined over the time axis ``t``) with a parameter-free distance distribution defined over distance vector ``r``, a homogeneous 3D spin distribution for the background, and a modulation depth (assuming a standard 4-pulse DEER).
+This fits the signal in ``Vexp`` (defined over the time axis ``t``) with a non-parametric distance distribution defined over distance vector ``r``, a homogeneous 3D spin distribution for the background, and a modulation depth (assuming a standard 4-pulse DEER).

 If ``fitsignal`` is not asked for an output, the results of the fit, including uncertainty, are plotted in a figure and printed to the command window.